Body Inflation

 History & origins

 Body inflation is a thoroughly modern, internet-native interest with no place in the classical sexological canon.
-It does not appear in Krafft-Ebing's Psychopathia Sexualis (1886), Havelock Ellis, or other foundational texts, and the precise coinage of the term is not well documented.
+It does not appear in Krafft-Ebing's Psychopathia Sexualis (1886), Havelock Ellis, or other foundational texts, and the precise coinage of the term is not documented.
 Its lineage runs instead through twentieth-century popular culture and the early World Wide Web.

 Pop-culture touchstones